mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 pub fn create_pdf(config: PdfWriterConfiguration) -> Result<(), std::io::Error> {}
 ```

-This would be the overview of pretty much entirety of Rust implementation
+This is the overview of pretty much the entirety of the Rust implementation
 “minus” the `lopdf` interaction.
-In general the idea is that given
+In general, the idea is that given
-PdfWriterConfiguration a `create_pdf` or `modify_pdf` functions create or
+PdfWriterConfiguration a `create_pdf` or `modify_pdf`, functions create or
 manipulate PDF files in some way.

-The only relevant part of implementation here at the moment in my opinion is the
+The only relevant part of implementation here is the
 struct itself, as you can see it has `numbers`, `strings`, `tuples`, `structs`
 and `enums`.
 Later we’ll see how they map to Elixir data structures.